hcai-mms/hcai-mms.github.io/_publications/2025_11_EMNLP_PosBias.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
+- Patrick Schilcher
+- Dominik Karasin
-- Jonas Geiger
+- Michael Schöpf
-- moscati
+- Haisam Saleh
-- nawaz
+- Tommasel
 - schedl

 # abreviation of the journal/conference ... e.g. IEEE TVCG
-journal-short: CBMI
+journal-short: EMNLP
 # when was this publication written/ when was the publication accepted (e.g. 2020)
 year: 2025